 Additional Video Capture help and information is available on the Sonic Foundry Web site.
-Choose Sonic Foundry on the Web from the Help menu to view a listing of Web pages pertaining to Video Capture, Vegas, and Sonic Foundry.
+Choose Sonic Foundry on the Web from the Help menu to view a listing of Web pages pertaining to Video Capture, Sonic Foundry, and video editing.